mrxzac/AccountChanger/README.md

 - `accountchanger.switch`: Enables account switching (`/ac switch`, enabled for all players by default).
 - `accountchanger.clear`: Allows resetting account alias for oneself (`/ac clear`, enabled for all players).
 - `accountchanger.clear.all`: Allows resetting account aliases for others (`/ac clear`, default for OP).
+- `accountchanger.list` allow list players allowed (`/ac list`, default for OP).
+- `accountchanger.original` allow list last alias in game and original name bindings of all players (`/ac original`, default for OP).
+- `accountchanger.alias` allow list original names and aliases bindings of all players (`/ac alias`, default for OP).

 ## **Acknowledgments**
 Special thanks to [ProtocolLib](https://github.com/dmulloy2/ProtocolLib) by **dmulloy2** for making this plugin possible.